 Who Started the FIRE Movement?

-FIRE really took off when the former software engineer Peter Adeney started his blog, Mr Money Mustache, detailing how he and his wife retired at the age of 30.
+FIRE really took off when the former software engineer Peter Adeney started his blog, Mr Money Mustache, detailing how he and his wife retired at the age of 30 year old.
 Making only around $67,000 each, the Adeneys lived on only $25,000 a year, investing the remainder.
 His devoted followers, calling themselves Mustachians, spread the FIRE concept well beyond the small niche.

 Eventually, this movement took on a life of its own and began to spread across the country and then morph into some specific movements with the same basic concept but using varying strategies.